 - Develop skills such cross-cultural communication, leadership and problem-solving skills that employers are looking for in graduates

 - Access to funding that allows you to travel while studying

 The Exchange Program allows students to spend one semester studying abroad at one of Centennial’s partner institutions around the world.
 Students will take courses that are relevant to their academic program at Centennial in order to earn credits upon successful completion at the host institution.

 International Internship Program

 Through Centennial’s International Internship Program, students are placed in workplaces directly related to their field of study for 2-4 months.
 Students can earn placement or co-op credit for their program upon successful completion of their international internship.

 While internships are unpaid, students are eligible for a bursary to offset travel and accommodation expenses while abroad.

 Summer International Program

-The Summer International Programs are short-term (two- to six-week long) international opportunities where students can learn a new language or take an intensive course at one of Centennial’s partner institutions around the world.
+The Summer International Programs are short-term (two- to six-week long) international opportunities that take place over the summer where students can learn a new language or take an intensive course at one of Centennial’s partner institutions around the world.
 These summer programs are a great alternative for students unable to pursue semester-long opportunities.

 Global Citizenship & Equity Learning Experience (GCELE)